-- NEW: Death toll rises to 60, with more than 80 people still unaccounted for
+- Death toll rises to 60, with more than 80 people still unaccounted for

 - Rescuers pluck 145 people from the choppy waters, Red Cross says

 - The vessel had about 290 people aboard -- including 31 children, it says